For many of us, thinking about asking a stranger for help feels like this:

 It's Absolutely OKAY To Ask For Help

-Asking for help can be scary, especially if it is something that you are not used to doing.
+Asking for help can be scary, especially if it is something that you're not used to doing.

-Whether it be for something small, like directions, or something big, like asking for advice or feedback, everyone needs help sometimes.
+Whether it be for something small, like instructions, or something big, like asking for advice or feedback, everyone needs help sometimes.

 We often think that we should try to do things by ourselves.
-But you do not have to go through life alone.
+But you don't have to go through your work life alone.

 Even the great Sherlock Holmes needs help...